alovajs/alovajs.github.io/docs/tutorial/05-cache/01-mode.md

 ## Globally turn off cache mode

-If you don't want to use anyIf you want to use any request cache, you can turn it off globally.
+If you don't want to use any request cache, you can turn it off globally.
 If you want to use it only for a few specific requests, you can also turn it off globally and set it in the specified method instance.

 ```javascript
 const alovaInstance = createAlova({